steamclock/bluejay/README.md

 ## Features

-- A callback-based API that can be more pleasant to work with than delegation in most cases
+- A callback-based API
-- A FIFO operation queue that allows more synchronous and predictable behaviours
+- A FIFO operation queue for more synchronous and predictable behaviour
-- A background task mode to perform batch operations and avoid callback pyramids of death
+- A background task mode for batch operations that avoids the "callback pyramid of death"
 - Simple protocols for data serialization and deserialization
-- Easy and safe observation of Bluetooth and connection states
+- A easy and safe way to observe connection states
 - Listen restoration
 - Extended error handling